Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 docker image load -i alpine.tar

-You can also convert containers into.tar image bundles for transfer to other environments.
-To achieve this, use the export command:
+You can also convert containers into.tar image bundles to transfer them to other environments.
+To achieve this, run the export command:

 docker export > testcontainer.tar